Optimization

 PSR

-The PSR is the probability that the estimated Sharpe ratio of your algorithm is greater than the Sharpe ratio of the benchmark.
-PSR is calculated as
+The probability that the estimated Sharpe ratio of an algorithm is greater than a benchmark.

 \[ P\left(\hat{SR} > SR^{\ast}\right) = CDF\left(\frac{(\hat{SR} - SR^{\ast})\sqrt{n-1}}{\sqrt{1 - \hat{\gamma}_{3}\hat{SR} + \frac{\hat{\gamma}_{4}-1}{4}\hat{SR}^{2}}}\right) \]